Valon Berisha: Kosovo

 At a meeting in December 2012, FIFA voted to allow Kosovo to take part in friendly matches against its members.
 Ahead of the team's first match, in March 2014, Stavanger Aftenblad reported that Berisha had been approached by Kosovo, but he had not made a decision as to whether he would switch allegiance.
 In 2016, after Kosovo became a FIFA member, he elected to play for them and was granted clearance.
 He scored on his debut for Kosovo on 5 September as his 60th-minute penalty earned a 1–1 draw against Finland in a 2018 FIFA World Cup qualification match.

 Personal life

-Berisha's younger brother, Veton, is also a professional footballer who currently plays for Hammarby in Sweden.
+Berisha's younger brother, Veton, is also a professional footballer and Norway international.